 It's important to eat enough protein throughout the day, as it aids in muscle recovery and repair, boosting your metabolism and keeping hunger at bay.
-However, it's all about quality, too, and some types of protein are better for you than others.
+However, it's all about quality, too, and different types of protein bring different nutrition to the table.

 "When determining what types of protein are the best, I first think in terms of bioavailability, which is the portion of a nutrient that is absorbed in the digestive tract, its essential amino acid composition and its digestibility.
 But we also must consider sustainability and other nutritional benefits that are included in the source," says Nicole Magryta RDN, author of Nourish Your Tribe: Empowering Parents to Grow Strong, Smart, Successful Kids.

 Don't Miss: A Guide to Protein Serving Sizes

 And that means considering whether it's a whole food, made of good ingredients, offers a hefty dose of protein per serving and (of course) tastes just as good as it is for you.
 These are the best and worst sources of protein to eat for your health, according to dietitians.

 Chicken has 21 grams of protein in 3 ounces, and it is an excellent source of lean protein.
 "It's also high in selenium, phosphorus and B vitamins, [which] are building blocks of a healthy body and